 - 1. Enter your Current password.

 - 2. Enter and confirm a New password.

-- The password must be between 4 and 40 characters.
+- The password must be at least 8 characters.

-- Strong passwords are recommended: 8 characters or longer, including at least one uppercase letter, lowercase letter, number, and special character (such as hyphen, underscore, or blank).
+- The password must include at least one uppercase letter, lowercase letter, number, and special character (such as hyphen, underscore, or blank).

 - 3. Click OK to save your changes.